 Hero Hunt Arc

-- Saitama meets Charanko at the hospital too, who informs him of an upcoming martial arts tournament called Super Fight.
-He has a ticket to enter, but can no longer participate, so he gives it to Saitama so he can go watch.
-However, Saitama instead plans to win the cash prize and find some strong martial artist opponents for the thrill of it.
+- Chapter 49: Saitama meets Charanko at the hospital too, who informs him of an upcoming martial arts tournament called Super Fight.
+He has a ticket to enter, so he gives it to Saitama so he can go watch.
+However, Saitama instead plans to win the cash prize and find some strong martial artist opponents.

-- Garou goes to a local bar, where he challenges Golden Ball to a duel.
+- Chapter 50: Garou goes to a local bar to challenge Golden Ball to a duel.
 Golden Ball pretends to be drunk to catch Garou off-guard, and it almost works, but Garou evades every bullet.
 Spring Mustachio appears as well, attacking Garou and being knocked out for it.
 Golden Ball warns Garou to not get cocky, but Garou gloats and walks away.

 Monster Raid Arc